qfsae/pcb/README.md

 #### Other Libraries
 For a broader selection of high quality footprints we use the open source Celestial Library.
 To install this library, follow the installation guide for the [Celestial Altium Library](https://altiumlibrary.com/GetStarted).

 The component you are looking for will not always appear in the JLC PCB or Celestial libraries.
 If this is the case, then use Altium's manufacturer part search feature.
 Try to avoid using online part footprints wherever possible, as it can become difficult to maintain.
+If it is found that a number of common parts cannot be found in either library, we may start an internal QFSAE library with custom footprints.

 ### Design Rule Configuration
+Design rules help ensure that the PCB you lay out can actually be manufactured.
+Once you have completed your design, a **design rule check** is run to validate that it does not violate any rules.
+In most cases, for example minimum component clearance, the violation will be shown visually in the PCB editor with hatched shading.
+It is vital that your design passes design rule checking before being manufactured.
+Since design rules pertain to PCBs and not schematics, **it is recommended to design your schematic completely

+Since our PCB's are primarily manufactured at JLCPCB, we must tailor our design rules to their capabilities.
+Thankfully, we can import sets of design rules depending on the type of board being designed.
 The design rules you import will depend on the layer count and copper density you want to use (JLCPCB offers 1oz and 2oz).
-The `.RUL` Altium design rule files can be found in `pcb/libraries/jlcpcb-design-rules-stackups/design-rules/altium`.
-The instructions for importing the design rules into your project can be found [here](https://www.altium.com/documentation/altium-designer/constraining-the-design-design-rules-ad#!exporting-and-importing-rules).
+The `.RUL` Altium design rule files can be found in the `pcb/libraries/jlcpcb-design-rules-stackups/design-rules/altium` folder.
+Instructions for importing the design rules into your project can be found [here](https://www.altium.com/documentation/altium-designer/constraining-the-design-design-rules-ad#!exporting-and-importing-rules).

 ## Version Control